 The Life and Legacy of Rudaki

 Rudaki, whose full name was Abu Abdullah Ja’far Ibn Mohammad Rudaki, was a pioneering Persian poet who lived during the 9th and 10th centuries.
-Born around 858 AD in Rudak, a small village in present-day Tajikistan, he is considered the first great literary genius to compose Persian poetry in the New Persian language, a direct descendant of Middle Persian.
-His work laid the foundation for future Persian literature, earning him the title of “father of Persian poetry.”
+Born around 858 AD in Rudak, a village in present-day Tajikistan, he is often credited as one of the earliest major poets to compose in New Persian.

 Rudaki’s Contributions to Persian Poetry